rgbpokka/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

+// TODO

 ## **Features**

-**PH**’s features revolve around managing your guests and staff.
+**PH**’s features revolve around managing your guests and vendors.
 For each command, a short description of its use is given which is then followed by the format and a short example to help ensure that you have executed the command correctly.

-A quick overview of all the commands can be found in the [command summary.](#command-summary)
+A quick overview of all the commands can be found in the [command summary](#command-summary).

 Certain commands require parameters, which may have constraints.
+A quick overview of all the underlying
+// TODO Fix link
-A quick overview of all the underlying constraints can be found in the [parameter constraints.](#parameter-constraints-summary)
+constraints can be found in the [parameter constraints.](#parameter-constraints-summary)

 <div markdown="block" class="alert alert-info">